A bias towards a wetter and warmer August, with the weather trending wetter and warmer as we go through the month.

 Temperatures likely to be above average for large parts of the nation in August into early September, but with the elevated chances of rainfall and increased cloud cover, the temperatures for inland areas of the nation may moderate further in September and possibly move below average in some parts of NSW and QLD.
 That is conditional and based upon the rainfall frequency, intensity and duration over the eastern inland as that is a hard ask with elevated temperatures over the north and an early build up as well as above average SSTs around the nation.
 But the north will have a disgusting September it would seem with the dry season a thing of the past.
 Most elsewhere likely to see seasonal weather conditions in terms of temperatures, but the humidity could be elevated.

-I will have another look at the Climate on Friday with a climate drivers update.
+I will have another update on the climate drivers later this week.